alpaca2333/AlpacaInTheLight/README.md

 # AlpacaInTheLight
 Serious ray tracing renderer.

 I would like to render an alpaca for myself.
-So i decide to write a ray tracing renderer to do this.
+So i decide to compose a ray tracing renderer to do this.

+AND HWSB.

 ## Features
 [√] Basic shapes <br/>